FortiGate

 diagnose ip rtcache list

 execute router restart <----- Will restart the routing table.
-Check with the customer before executing this command as it might cause interruption.
+Check with the user before executing this command, as it might cause an interruption.

 Identify the source Interface for a particular IP Address: